Icybee/Patron/README.md

 # Patron [![Build Status](https://travis-ci.org/Icybee/Patron.svg?branch=master)](https://travis-ci.org/Icybee/Patron)

 __Patron__ is a template engine for PHP5.4+.
-It facilitates a mangeable way to seperate application logic and content from its presentation.
-Templates are usually written in HTML and include keywords that are replaced as the template is parsed, and special markups that control the logic of the template or fetch data.
+It facilitates the separation of the application logic and content from its presentation.
+Templates are written in HTML and include expressions that are replaced as the template is parsed, and special markups that control the logic of the template.

-A typical example:
+### A typical example

 ```html
 <p:articles limit="10">